How to add 5 stretch goals to your board game without breaking the bank

 Once you see how your campaign is trending, you can introduce the first couple of stretch goals on your page and space these and others out fairly equally.
 Keep one or two of your next stretch goals at a time shown on your page as you continue to unlock them.
 This gives your backers attainable goals to meet and a reason to keep coming back to your page.

 A good rule of thumb is that if your game funds in the first 2 days, you can expect your campaign to finish with about 3 times what you’ve brought in on these 2 days.
-In general, those first 2 days bring in around 1/3 of your total funds, so space your stretch goals accordingly.
+In general, those first 2 days bring in around 1/3 or more of your total funds, so space your stretch goals accordingly.

 Next week we’ll discuss pledge managers and how to use them to save yourself some money while adding more sales after your campaign has ended.